mac-comp127/painter/README.md

 private Brush currentBrush = new SprayPaint();
 ```

 Once this refactoring is done, everything should _still_ behave exactly as before.
-But now are ready for multiple kinds of brushes.
+But now we are ready for multiple kinds of brushes.

 Test well, make sure it works properly, then ✅ commit your work.